jmarca/trb_presentation/present.md

 # Database design:

 * One CouchDB database per detector
-* One document per time stamp
+* One document per day

-# Document per time stamp reasons:
+# Document per day reasons:

-* Based on experience
+* Based on informal testing (aka painful experience)
+* One document per year is too big to process
+* One document per timestamp would work okay,
+* But the web *application* uses daily data
 * CouchDB sorts by document id, id is based on timestamp
-* Typical query is to get a picture of trends over the day
-* alternative is one document per day, but
-    * messier to implement
+* HTTP GET:

+    /vdsdata/d12/2007/1202248/1202248 2007-01-03 00:00:00

-# Database per detector reasons:
+# Database per detector per year reasons:

 * One big database is possible, but
 * Prior to BigCouch, impossible to *split* or *shard* over different machines
 * makes better use of multi-core machines when generating views
-* leverages "append-only" file structure (recent adds are faster to read)

-# A view to compute daily summaries
+# Use views to run models and summarize data

+* Views are CouchDB's version of map/reduce
+* Write JavaScript code for the map function that is run on each document (to apply models, run summaries, etc)
+* ProTip^©^ Only use embedded Erlang reduce functions like `_count`,`_sum`, and `_stats`

+# Use another database to collate model output

+* Pipe summaries of the per-detector views to a single database for all detectors in the district
+* Requires external programming
+* Difficult to automate
+*

 # Application 2: Storing the results of imputation runs